Tchore85/quotes/README.md

 ### Project description

-In This project, is main focus put on creating the Underscores Theme in Word Press.
-In the Document is applyied knowledge of wordpress template hierarchy as well as actively using the Jason data based on aJax Functions using methods such a PUSH and POST.
+In This project, the main focus put on creating the Underscores Theme in Word Press.
+In the Document is applied knowledge of WordPress template hierarchy as well as actively using the Jason data based on aJax Functions using methods such a PUSH and POST.

 ## Key Learnings